 - 1. You must inform your professors, at the earliest time possible, that you have a conflict between a sanctioned activity and the professor's class.
 This is the best time to work out the arrangements for the conflict.
 It is also a good idea to again remind the professor immediately prior to the event. - 2.
 Where possible, you should complete any work for the class in advance of the date when the conflict occurs.
 This allows the professor the best opportunity to make sure you miss as little as possible because of the conflict. - 3.
-You must realize that attendance at a sanctioned event is still a class missed and does not give you an additional absence if the professor has allowed a certain number of absences from the course.

-4. You should investigate attendance in another section of the same course if that is a feasible way to make up the absence.
+You should investigate attendance in another section of the same course if that is a feasible way to make up the absence.
 Also, try to be aware of event and activity schedules when you choose courses and sections so that conflicts can be avoided by good planning.

 Other parties also have responsibilities when a conflict occurs between a sanctioned activity and a class.
-Professors have a responsibility to give serious consideration to accommodating approved program absences and to try to avoid scheduled events when planning quizzes or tests.
-They should also try to avoid sanctioned events when planning out-of-class exercises or trips.
+Professors have a responsibility to give serious consideration to accommodating approved program or excused absences and to try to avoid scheduled events when planning quizzes or tests.
 Professors should also avoid putting you in the middle of a conflict with a sponsor of a sanctioned event or activity.
+Likewise, the sponsor should avoid putting you in the middle of a conflict with a sanctioned event or activity.